Support at home after leaving hospital

-Your GP is responsible for the health of people who are living at home.
+After leaving hospital, your GP is responsible for your health at home.

 If you have been told to book an appointment with your GP after you leave hospital, it is important to do this.
 Always tell your GP you have been in hospital having treatment for cancer.
 It is important to let them know if you are still having chemotherapy or other cancer drugs.